brucex11/electronix_microelec_neamen/run/chap01/README_Chap01.md

 1.7: Determine the required forward-bias voltage to produce a given current of ID.
 * exercise/exer1_07, textbook pg 29

+1.8: Use iteration to determine the diode voltage and current for simple circuit.
+* exercise/exer1_08, textbook pg 29

 ## Problems